DanielTakeshi/IL_ROS_HSR/README.md

 mode (`export ROS_MASTER_URI ...`) and in the correct python virtual environment!**

-    - Run `python scripts/joystick_X.py` first so that the robot can move.
-Leave this running in a tab.
+    - Run `python scripts/joystick_X.py` first and then move the robot to the designated starting position.
+(It should be marked with tape ... put tape on if it isn't!)
     - In another tab, run `rosrun rviz rviz`.
     - Get the bed setup by putting the bed towards where the rviz markers are located.
 Just a coarse match is expected and sufficient.

+      To be clear:
-Match the following frames: `head up`, `head down`, `bottom up`, and `bottom down`.
+      - Match the following frames: `head up`, `head down`, `bottom up`, and `bottom down`.
-      The centers should be fixed, but the orientation can be a bit confusing ... for now I'll keep it the way it is.
+      - The centers should be fixed, but the orientation can be a bit confusing ... for now I'll keep it the way it is.
 At least the blue axis (z axis I think) should point *downwards*.
-In order to do this step, you need to run `python main/collect_data_bed.py` first to get the frames to appear, but hopefully after this, no changes to the bed positioning are needed.
-If you run this the first time, it is likely you will need to reposition the robot so that the AR marker is visible.
+      - In order to do this step, you need to run `python main/collect_data_bed.py` first to get the frames to appear, but hopefully after this, no changes to the bed positioning are needed.
+      - If you run this the first time, it is likely you will need to reposition the robot so that the AR marker is visible.
 Use rviz for visualizing, but again, this requires the data collection script to be run for the AR maker/11 frame to appear.

+    - Turn off the joystick script.

 3. Other reminders: